You want your ingame experience to be faster and smoother, so you love the results from overclocking your CPU

 Now that you know how to overclock a monitor, keep these general pointers in mind before attempting to optimize your display:

-Overclocking a monitor comes with some risk, but when done properly, you could achieve refresh rates that are much faster than what came shipped out of the box.
+Overclocking a monitor comes with some risk and may void your warranty, but when done properly, you could achieve refresh rates that are much faster than what came shipped out of the box.
 An OC monitor can eliminate screen tearing while minimizing input lag and display stutter.
 As a result, scenes will appear instantly, objects will look sharper, and ingame play will feel super smooth.